© 2013 Drake Smith - Please do not use or reproduce this elsewhere. Feel free to link to it though.

 Reading ABS fault codes:

 If the reset didn't take and your battery doesn't seem to be the issue, then it is possible to use the diagnostic plug to "read" the fault code from the ABS brain to determine what the ABS thinks is wrong.
 This can be done using either a 12V LED bulb or an analog voltmeter.
-If you use a 12V LED that needs a lot of current then that might not work because the diagnostic signal at the center wire is not very strong.
-And you can't use a normal incandescent bulb to read fault codes due to the amount of current they require.
+(You can't use a normal incandescent bulb to read fault codes due to the amount of current they require.)
 The LED or voltmeter is used to count the dips in voltage at the center terminal on the diagnostic plug.

 Since I play around with K bikes a lot and own several with ABS I built myself a little pre-wired 12V LED-bulb for reading fault codes.
-Note that it is a single low current LED.
 It has an alligator clip on the ground lead and a stripped wire at the end of the positive lead:

 Reading the fault code with an analog voltmeter: You need to use an analog voltmeter (one with a needle) because digital voltmeters don't react to the drops in voltage quickly enough to count them.
 (Unless you've got a digital voltmeter that costs more than your bike did. :D) Put the positive (red wire) probe of your voltmeter into the center hole of the diagnostic plug and ground the other (black wire) probe somewhere on the bike.
 Count the number of dips in voltage (needle drops to the left) to determine the fault code.